Thoseyearsbrian/GeoIP2-Country/Docs/en-US/README.md

 ## **Overview**

-This project provides automated scripts and configuration workflows for downloading and building the official MaxMind GeoLite2-Country.mmdb database, generating an IP geolocation dataset that covers all countries and regions worldwide.
-It is designed to offer trusted sourcing, transparent delivery, and independently controlled updates for network tools such as Surge, Clash, Shadowrocket, and Quantumult X, enabling more accurate country-level routing and traffic segmentation.
+This project provides automated scripts and configuration workflows for downloading and building the official MaxMind GeoLite2-Country.mmdb database, generating IP geolocation data covering all countries and regions worldwide.
+It is designed to provide trusted sourcing, transparent data flow, and automatic updates for tools such as Surge, Clash, Shadowrocket, and Quantumult X, enabling more accurate country-level routing and traffic control.

 ## **Project Background**